Introduction to SQL HAVING Clause

 HAVING COUNT(O.OrderId) >= 5 -- Step 4

 Here are the results:

 Thus, we have seen what the purpose of the HAVING clause is and how does it work.
 It is important to understand the basic working, or else you may end up getting confused about why the HAVING clause is not producing the desired results.
 Keep playing with various tables and joins and combinations along with the HAVING clause.

-This is a guide to the SQL HAVING Clause.
-Here we discuss working the HAVING clause in SQL and the example with the following table of customers.
+This is a guide to SQL HAVING Clause.
+Here we discuss working of the HAVING clause in SQL and the example with the following table of customers.
 You can also go through our other suggested articles –